Pothos Leaves Curling: A Complete Guides To Fix

 Light

-If your trailing vines are healthy, their leaves will be flat and broad and should face toward the light source.
+If your trailing vines are healthy, their leaves will be flat and broad and should face towards the light source.

 Too Much Direct Sunlight